South Salem High School: Music

 South Salem High School's music department has been nationally recognized as a Gold school in the Grammy Signature School program.
-South Salem High School's top music groups, which include the symphonic choir, wind ensemble, string orchestra, and symphony orchestra, have combined for a total of 41 OSAA state championships (as of 2022), since the OSAA started sponsored music state championships starting in 1987.
+South Salem High School's top music groups, which include the symphonic choir, wind ensemble, string orchestra, symphony orchestra, and various jazz ensembles have combined for a total of 46 OSAA state championships (as of 2025), since the OSAA started sponsored music state championships starting in 1987.
 The Wind Ensemble also performed in Shanghai and Beijing during the 2008 Summer Olympics in China.